scalahub/Kiosk/src/test/scala/kiosk/oraclepool/v6/readme.md

 3. R5 will have the box id of the update box
 4. 1st token will be the ballot token.

+There are two ways to cast the vote:
+1. Using Swagger UI
+2. Using curl

+#### Using Swagger UI

 The following is the ready-made request for the operators to make.
 They just need to add their node's address.

 ```json